anti-software-software-club/anti-software-software-club.github.io/index.md

 # anti software software club

-ANTI SOFTWARE SOFTWARE CLUB is a non-profit software company that hates the software industry. they're working on something. wait for it.
+ANTI SOFTWARE SOFTWARE CLUB is a non-profit software company that hates the software industry. we're working on something. wait for it.

 [also we're on twitter][twitter]